-This ambitious 12-month program of printmaking workshops for Indigenous Artists living in Regional Victoria in 2010 and 2011, built on Australian Print Workshop’s printmaking expertise and record of success in working with culturally diverse communities.
+This ambitious 12-month program of printmaking workshops for First Peoples Artists living in Regional Victoria in 2010 and 2011, built on Australian Print Workshop’s printmaking expertise and record of success in working with culturally diverse communities.

-APW partnered with East Gippsland Aboriginal Arts Corporation (EGAAC), an Indigenous organisation based in Bairnsdale, to deliver workshops for artists in Lake Tyres, Nowa Nowa, Orbost, Cann River, Bairnsdale, Lakes Entrance, Sale and the Latrobe Valley.
+APW partnered with East Gippsland Aboriginal Arts Corporation (EGAAC), a First Peoples organisation based in Bairnsdale, to deliver workshops for artists in Lake Tyres, Nowa Nowa, Orbost, Cann River, Bairnsdale, Lakes Entrance, Sale and the Latrobe Valley.

 The workshops provided an opportunity for these artists to get together, talk and share their stories, as they developed ideas and imagery for their prints.
 Through this process it became clear that Gertrude Street Fitzroy, Melbourne (APW’s home), held significant memories and relationships for many of these East Gippsland-based artists.